June 20, 2023

 “A serious health condition that results from an abnormally high body mass that is diagnosed by having a body mass index (BMI) greater than 40 kg/m², a BMI of greater than 35 kg/m² with at least one serious Obesity-related condition, or being more than 100 pounds over ideal body weight (IBW).”

-Because medical providers and their patients understand the word “morbid” differently (medical providers do not find their patients ghoulish), the preferred term is no longer “Morbid Obesity” but is using either “Class III Obesity” or “Severe Obesity.”
+Because medical providers and their patients understand the word “morbid” differently (medical providers do not find their patients ghoulish), the preferred term is no longer “Morbid Obesity” but is either “Class III Obesity” or “Severe Obesity.”
 This allows medical providers to communicate that this excess weight is a serious health problem without sounding judgmental.
 This evolving language in the treatment of obesity is important in dispelling the stigma surrounding obesity.

 What are the Different Levels of Obesity?